Letter 5007: Although you have often recognized the meagerness of my talent, you nonetheless wished to risk the fasting of a...

 EPITAPH:

-Bearing masculine achievements on a feminine path.
+carrying manly achievements along a feminine path.

-Blood, honor, genius, integrity, constancy, beauty --
+Blood, honor, genius, integrity, constancy, beauty —

-These conquered death at so great a price.
+these conquered death at so great a price.

 VII.
 EVPREPIAE ENNODIVS.